goosst/wesite/goosstblog/content/en/docs/e-paper display/homeautomation_epaper_HASS.md

 ---
 author: "goosst"
 date: 2019-09-18
-title: e-paper - Home Assistant
+title: Link with home Assistant
 tags:
  - ESP32
  - TTGO
  - waveshare
  - 7.5 inch
  - home assistant
+ - e-paper
+weight: 4
 ---

-{{% toc %}}

 # Intro

-This is the part that will create the content out of home assistant and will get displayed on our e-paper.
+This is the part to generate the content out of home assistant and display it on our e-paper.
 As an example I will display the expected commute time to work.

 Python scripts being defined as a shell_command in configuration.yaml will be used.
 A simple automation to trigger the python script will be used.